UNStats/covid-19-response/content/data-solutions/using-experimental-to-monitor-the-impact-of-covid19-in-denmark.md

 nevertheless be of great value when users demand fast, innovative and reliable measures of development.
-In the context of the COVID-19 situation, they provide valuable information to understand the pandemic’s impact on consumption, industry, employment, transportation, trade, etc.
+In the context of the COVID-19 situation, they provide valuable information to understand the pandemic’s impact on consumption, industry, employment, transportation, trade, etc. Experimental statistics also serves as supplement to mainstream statistical methods where, due to the COVID-19 situation, the data is uncertain or lacking.

 ## COVID-19 Experimental Statistics